DataSciUCMerced/ml_study_py_version/README.md

 Excellent study materials:
 	https://github.com/ageron/handson-ml
-	(this is a hands on machine learning with scikit-learn & tensorflow) (there is a very simple book corresponding to the code)
+	(it contains good resources to hands-on machine learning with scikit-learn & tensorflow) (there is a very simple book corresponding to the code)